pytorch/botorch/CONTRIBUTING.md

 #### Documentation

-botorch's website is also open source, and is part of this very repository (the code can be found in the [website](../website/) folder).
+BoTorch's website is also open source, and is part of this very repository (the code can be found in the [website](../website/) folder).
 It is built using [Docusaurus](https://docusaurus.io/), and consists of three main elements: